mohamed-msned/TreesProject/README.md

 . we can canceled the orders
 . we can make the Archive of all customer orders
-. we can add the more Kind of Plans
+. we can add the more Kind of Plants
 .
 We can prepare an order by pre-booking the user at any time he prefers . we want to make the app is available in app store As soon 💪🏼